pbelathur/spring-boot-performance-analysis/README.md

+# Less is more for the connection pools in the cloud
-# How to tune Spring Boot + HikariCP for the cloud - _avoiding the common mistakes_
+## How to tune Spring Boot + HikariCP for the cloud - _avoiding the common mistakes_

 **Prashanth `PB` Belathur**
 **Staff Solutions Architect, VMWare Pivotal**